0x48piraj/wrong8007/README.md

 #### Limitations

-* Works with the **US keymap only**.
+* Matches the characters the kernel's own keymap resolved to, so it works with **any keymap**, including international/Latin-1 layouts.
+* Printable characters only: each key must resolve to a single Latin-1 character; special keys (Shift, Ctrl, arrows, F-keys) are ignored.
+* Dead-key and Compose compositions are invisible to the keyboard notifier and cannot be matched.
-* Requires the phrase to be typed **without mistakes** - any wrong key resets the match.
+* Requires the phrase to be typed **without mistakes**.
+Any wrong key resets the match.
-* Does not capture keys from virtual keyboards or remote sessions.
+* Does not capture keys from virtual keyboards, remote sessions, or consoles in `VC_RAW`/`VC_MEDIUMRAW`/`VC_OFF` modes.

 ## USB-based triggers